CIRCUITSTATE/Docs/docs/Hardware/ESPNut/ESPNut-D1/R0.3/index.md

 ## Overview

-[**ESPNut-D1**](https://github.com/CIRCUITSTATE/ESPNut-D1) (pronounced as **"ee yes peanut"**) is a single-channel USB-to-Serial converter and Auto-Programmer for the ESP32 & ESP8266 series microcontrollers from Espressif.
+[**ESPNut-D1**](https://github.com/CIRCUITSTATE/ESPNut-D1) (pronounced as **"ee yes peanut"**) is a single-channel USB-to-Serial converter and Auto-Programmer for the ESP32 & ESP8266 series microcontrollers from *Espressif*.
 While there exists many such programmers, ESPNut is a completely open-source hardware (OSHW) project designed in the **KiCad** open-source EDA tool. **D1** is the first design variant of this project.
 You can download the source files of this design, modify them and redistribute them as you wish.

 ESPNut-D1 is based on the popular **CH340** series USB-to-Serial converter chip from *WCH*.
 The serial port of the chip connects to the target microcontroller through its own serial port.
 Thanks to the built-in serial bootloader of the ESP series microcontrollers, you can effortlessly program them at any time.
 The ESPNut-D1 makes this process a bit more convenient.